Post Office involved in ‘possibly a criminal conspiracy’ – forensic accountant

 Ian Henderson, one of the two forensic accounts from Second Sight paid by the Post Office (POL) to review cases involving Horizon in 2012, said he felt he was “dealing with a cover-up… and possibly a criminal conspiracy”.

-Mr Henderson told the Horizon IT inquiry he had signed a non-disclosure agreement (NDA) with POL, and had faced “various threats” of legal action from the company, which appeared to include “defamation, breach of confidence or breach of contract”.
+Mr Henderson told the Horizon IT inquiry he had signed a non-disclosure agreement (NDA) with POL, and had faced a “thinly veiled threat” from the company’s then head of legal Chris Aujard “to bankrupt me if I continued causing trouble”.

 He said despite Ms Vennells telling him POL was the “nation’s most trusted brand”, he believed the company felt it was “above the law”.